 - Improve access to transportation for non-drivers by developing an affordable community transportation system.
-One suggested option was service from the communities to Gananoque several times per week. - Provide more accessible parking areas and ensure that their use by permit holders only is enforced. - Provide more pick-up/drop-off areas at community buildings and businesses, and ensure they are visible and well-marked.
+One suggested option was service from the communities to Gananoque several times per week. - Promote the provision of accessible parking areas and ensure that their use by permit holders only is enforced. - Provide more pick-up/drop-off areas at community buildings and businesses, and ensure they are visible and well-marked.